synopsys-arc-oss/ownership-plugin/doc/OwnershipBasedSecurity.md

 ### Restricting execution on the master

 It is a common use-case to restrict job runs on the master for security reasons.
-Script build steps in on-master builds may get access to Jenkins system files with the Jenkins user account, hence there is a risk of data corruption in the case of errornous or malicious scripts.
+Script build steps in on-master builds may get access to Jenkins system files with the Jenkins user account, hence there is a risk of data corruption in the case of erroneous or malicious scripts.
 On the other hand, it may be a valid case for the backend jobs being owned by admins.

 :exclamation: The example below restricts all executions.